armory/docs/content/en/scale-agent/install/advanced/service-deploy/kubectl.md

 weight: 5
 description: >
   Use Kubernetes manifests to deploy the Armory Scale Agent for Spinnaker and Kubernetes service.
+aliases:
+  - /scale-agent/install/install-agent-service-kubectl
 ---

-@TODO  THE CODE SAMPLES SHOULD BE GENERIC - PUT IN PLACEHOLDERS FOR THINGS LIKE NAMESPACE

 ## {{% heading "prereq" %}}

-* You have installed the Scale Agent plugin and obtained the
+* You have installed the Scale Agent plugin and obtained its LoadBalancer address.

 ## Create a namespace